minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // Interpretation of coefficients
-- relatively high value of coefficients, given that the pro and anti env. contributions are distributed in the following way.. (show boxplots of contributions)
+// - relatively high value of coefficients, given that the pro and anti env. contributions are distributed in the following way.. (show boxplots of contributions)
-- in general, pro-env contributions a lot less in amount and a lot less reps get them on avg. than anti-env contributions (thus explains significance of variables... the pro-env contributions are more "targeted" and effective, since they might have less budget to start with)
+// - in general, pro-env contributions a lot less in amount and a lot less reps get them on avg. than anti-env contributions (thus explains significance of variables... the pro-env contributions are more "targeted" and effective, since they might have less budget to start with)

 // Interpretation of these validity of the results Althoug these adjusted $R^2$ values are very high and might raise suspicion of multicoloinearity within the predictor variables, the VIF values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
 This means that the high adjusted $R^2$ values are not due to multicolinearity, but rather due to the high explanatory power of the model, which can be attributed to the fact that most of the control variables are highly significant and have a high explanatory power on their own, such as the representative's party and DW-Nominate dimensions which are already very good predictors of the representatives voting decisions on their own.
 Hence, the first hypothesis from this paper can be rejected, since the effect of pro and anti environmental contributions on voting behaviour is not minimal, considering each effect is measured on a per USD scale and is also rather highly significant.

 // add logit/probit results
+//  add info about pro and anti dummy... ever significant?

 == Hypothesis 2

+In the second hypothesis, changes from pro to anti environmental votes are predicted to be more positively correlated with anti environmental contribuions, and pro environmental contributions less effective.
+Considering, however, that only 23 representatives changed their votes over the course of the six rollcall votes, with only 31 vote changes in total, no conclusions can be drawn from this LPM model, and in return, no conclusions can be drawn about the propensity of contributions, whether pro or anti environmental in nature, to change the voting behaviour of representatives.
+Not only are the estimated models, see Appendix, estimating insignificant coefficients, but the adjusted $R^2$ is very low with 0.23, especially given the value of this metric in the previous models.

+The only conclusion which can be drawn in respect to this hypothesis, is the fact that the effect of contributions was indeed not the same, when comparing pro environmental and anti environmental sources.
+The differences in pro-environmental and anti-environmental contributions is very large, see @contrib-data, in the first place.
+Moreover, the environmental contributions prove to be targeted torwards democratic representatives, possibly due to the fact that the pro-environmental funds are limited in the first place, and thus the contributions should be more effective, rather than the anti-environmental contributions, which are more widely distributed, less differentiated and greater on average.
+This is also to be seen in the results of the LPM, which shows that if, not both contribution coefficients are highly significant, then usually only the pro-environmental contributions are significant, see the results from the LPM with legislator and year fixed effects, for example.

+//  add regression results from contribs ~ other variables, to show that pro-env contributions are more targeted...

+== Hypothesis 3

 // no multicolinearity
-The second hypothesis stated in @hypothesis is that junior representatives are more likely to change their voting behaviour due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter.
+The third hypothesis stated in @hypothesis is that junior representatives are more likely to change their voting behaviour due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter.
 To analyse this, I added the afore mentioned in @model-spec seniority and birthday (birthyear) control variables into the regressions.
 Since seniority details the number of terms the representative has partaken in and the birthyear represents the age of the legislator, I also checked that the correlation between the two variables would not be high enough to cause multicolinearity, which it was not, with a correlation of -0.57, and a VIF of 1.27 and 1.28 respectively.

 // general LPM and logit/probit
 When looking at the LPM model with all representatives, the seniority variable was not significant, and the birthyear variable was significant at a 0.01 level, with a one year increase in birthyear increasing the probability of a pro-environmental vote by 0.007 percent on average, holding all else constant.
 The same trends were found when fixing the model by state and year, with the birthyear variable being significant at a 0.001 level and having an effect of 0.013 percent increase in pro-environemtnal voting for a one year increase in birthyear, and the seniority variable being significant only at a 0.05 level with a one term increase in seniority increasing the environmental voting probability by 0.018 percent.
 When fixing the model by legislator and year (using plm instead of lm), the birthyear variable was not significant at all, and the seniority variable was significant at a 0.01 level, with a one term increase in seniority decreasing the probability of a pro-environmental vote by 0.0001 percent on average, holding all else constant.
 Similar results and significance for the birthday variable emerge when fixing the legislator, whereas the seniority variable is not significant at all.

 // Interpretation
-- since only birthyeear is mostly significant and seniority is not, can conclude that younger representatives are more likely to vote pos, even more so than pro-env contributions are to affect the voting behaviour of representatives
-- seniority affects voting only when fixing for state and year, meaning more experience more prone to env. voting.
+Since only birthyear is mostly significant and seniority is not, one can conclude that younger representatives are more likely to vote pro environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger representative in voting pro enviornmentally is larger than that of one unit USD in pro environmental contributions.
+Whereas seniority affects the voting only when fixing for state and year, which means that the more experienced the representative is, the more prone they are to vote pro environmentally in these votes.

-// mind changers

-== Hypothesis 3
+Still, although these results show the propensity of younger representatives to vote pro environmentally in these votes, this does not mean that young people aremore prone to vote changes.
+To determine this, the the LPM model of only the representatives who changed their votes is taken into consideraiton, yet here neither birthyear nor seniority are significant, and thus no conclusions can be drawn in respect to the second hypothesis.

 == Hypothesis 4

+In the fourth hypothesis, the effect of contributions on voting behaviour is stated to be more significant for republican representatives than for democratic representatives.

+- check this by including party FEs... (all reps & vote change LPM, same for logit)
+// should i even include this hypothesis, if its just that 6mo > aggregate, already talked about this, shouldn't be a topic.

-Hypothesis:
+// Hypothesis:
-- effect of contribs on voting minimal, if significant
+// - effect of contribs on voting minimal, if significant
-  - contribution plus more significiant than minus, because of more targeted contributions, less means, etc.
+//   - contribution plus more significiant than minus, because of more targeted
+//     contributions, less means, etc.
-  - log transformation because of contributions are skewed, even that doesnt change
+//   - log transformation because of contributions are skewed, even that doesnt change
-  - added pro and anti env dummy - to see whether amount matters more or just the tatsache (using a dummy for each session more accurate than using a dummy for whether they received any in total, doenst increase Adj.
-R sqr of the model, is not significant)
+//   - added pro and anti env dummy - to see whether amount matters more or just the
+//     tatsache (using a dummy for each session more accurate than using a dummy for
+//     whether they received any in total, doenst increase Adj.
+R sqr of the model, is
+//     not significant)
-    - significant only log transformed contributions
+//     - significant only log transformed contributions
-  - no change LPMs show -> even without changes
+//   - no change LPMs show -> even without changes
-- junior reps marginal effect of contrib greater
+// - junior reps marginal effect of contrib greater
-  - discuss correlation with seniority and birthyear (remove one or the other)
+//   - discuss correlation with seniority and birthyear (remove one or the other)
-  - only seniority ->
+//   - only seniority ->
-  - only birthyear ->
+//   - only birthyear ->
-- changes from pro to anti more pos. correlated with anti-env contribs & pro env less effective
+// - changes from pro to anti more pos. correlated with anti-env contribs & pro env
+//   less effective
-  - take it with a grain of salt, only 23 in sample! only natural that there would be no conclusion
+//   - take it with a grain of salt, only 23 in sample! only natural that there would
+//     be no conclusion
-  - nothing significant
+//   - nothing significant
-- more recent contributions higher effect than less recent
+// - more recent contributions higher effect than less recent
-  - not really... same
+//   - not really... same
-  - if we take vote sessionised, we see this too, all same magnitude
+//   - if we take vote sessionised, we see this too, all same magnitude

-control vars -> legislator FEs:
+// control vars -> legislator FEs:
-- control vars, most generous, most significance of coefficients
+// - control vars, most generous, most significance of coefficients
-- state/geo FEs -> still significant
+// - state/geo FEs -> still significant
-- party FEs to see whether diff party people react differently
+// - party FEs to see whether diff party people react differently
-- individual & year -> still significant
+// - individual & year -> still significant

-Logit/Probit:
+// Logit/Probit:
-- significant results when ....
+// - significant results when ....
-- most strict version -> individual and year FE
+// - most strict version -> individual and year FE

+// COMPARE RESULTS, ADJ R^2 ETC. WITH THE STRATMANN MODEL
+// mention no-change results -> no contribution coefficient is significant...

 #pagebreak()
 = Discussion